bashizip/business-hours-picker/README.md

 ## Update

+- More Styling
-Simplified api : one picker, one viewer.
+- Simplified api : one picker, one viewer.

   ## How to use it